ourcodingclub/ourcodingclub.github.io/_tutorials/inla.md

 #### <a href="#spatialtemp"> 6.
 Learn about spatiotemporal analyses </a>

 <a name = "intro"></a>
-### All the files needed to complete this tutorial can be downloaded from this <a href="https://github.com/ourcodingclub/CC-INLA" target="_blank">GitHub repository</a>.
+### All the files needed to complete this tutorial can be downloaded from this [GitHub repository](https://github.com/ourcodingclub/CC-INLA).
 Click on `Clone or Download/Download ZIP` and then unzip the files.

 ## 1. Learn about INLA and why it's useful

-Welcome to this tutorial on `INLA`, written by <a href="https://www.researchgate.net/profile/Gregory_Albery" target="_blank">Greg Albery</a> off of the <a href="http://rumdeer.biology.ed.ac.uk" target="_blank">Pemberton Group</a>, Institute of Evolutionary Biology, University of Edinburgh.
-I'm currently in the last year of my PhD working on helminth parasites in wild red deer on the Isle of Rum, my email is gfalbery@gmail.com, and my twitter handle is <a href="https://twitter.com/Gfalbery?lang=en-gb" target="_blank">@Gfalbery</a>.
+Welcome to this tutorial on `INLA`, written by [@Gfalbery](https://www.researchgate.net/profile/Gregory_Albery" target="_blank">Greg Albery</a> off of the <a href="http://rumdeer.biology.ed.ac.uk" target="_blank">Pemberton Group</a>, Institute of Evolutionary Biology, University of Edinburgh.
+I'm currently in the last year of my PhD working on helminth parasites in wild red deer on the Isle of Rum, my email is gfalbery@gmail.com, and my twitter handle is <a href="https://twitter.com/Gfalbery?lang=en-gb).

 __Spatial autocorrelation is a common problem in ecological studies.
 Googling it, you'll commonly come across this phrase, Tobler's first law of geography:__
 ### "Everything is related to everything else, but near things are more related than distant things."